 The above example is shown in Figure 5.
-Here the grey and dark areas correspond to the continuous feasible region for the train composition on trip t obtained by considering constraints (9) and (10).
-The black dots represent the feasible combinations of the two types of train units (Unit 3 and Unit 4, respectively).
-In this example, the feasible combinations are (4,0), (2,1), (1,2), and (0,3).
-The dark area represents the convex hull of the feasible region.
+Here, the grey and dark areas correspond to the continuous feasible region for the train composition on trip t obtained by considering constraints (9) and (10).
+The black dots represent the feasible combinations of the two types of train units (Units 3 and 4, respectively).
+In this example, the feasible combinations are (0, 3), (1, 2), (2, 1), and (4, 0).
+The dark area represents the convex hull of the locally feasible region.

 We certainly do not claim that valid inequalities such as (11) and (12) give a complete description of the convex hull of the integer feasible region of the complete problem.
-Nevertheless, the improved local description of the convex hull turned out to give an improved performance of our solution approach in many cases (see Section 6).
+Nevertheless, the improved local description of the convex hull turned out to give an improved performance of our solution approach in many cases (see the computational results in §6).